|VACATION TRAVEL DESTINATIONS|

 Downriver from Jackson Square and Artillery Park the historic French Market on Decatur Street dates to 1791 and is the oldest farmer's market in the U.S.

 The 24-hour French Market includes both the farmers market and a flea market where you can find everything from dinner ingredients to T-shirts and other souvenirs to snacks.
 Gator on a stick anyone?

 The French Market is a good place for both bargain hunters and for people who just like to bargain.

 Unfortunately the fresh produce section seems to get smaller every year.

 The golden bronze statue of Joan of Arc on Decatur Street near the entrance to the French Market is an exact copy of the famous 1880 Emmanuel Fremiet equestrian statue of Joan located at Place des Pyramides, Paris another copy resides in Philadelphia.
 The statue was moved from the base of Canal Street when the casino was built.

-Joan of Arc—the "Maid of Orleans"—a the French peasant girl who saw heavenly beings and heard their voices led an army to break the siege of Orleans, changed the tide of The 100 Years' War and bacame a national herione of France.
+Joan of Arc—the "Maid of Orleans"—the French peasant girl who saw heavenly beings and heard their voices led an army to break the siege of Orleans, changed the tide of The 100 Years' War and became a national heroine of France.